"Industrialization and Democracy" World Politics, 76(3): 457–498. [pdf]

 "Does Industrialization Cause Democratization?
 Quasi-Experimental Evidence from the Norwegian Industrial Revolution" (with Magnus Rasmussen and Tore Wig) [pdf]

-Recent work has shown that a high share of employment in manufacturing (i.e., industrialization) is strongly correlated with democracy, even after accounting for country and time fixed effects, time trends, and a wide range of plausible control variables.
-In this paper we exploit a unique quasi-experiment in 19th and early 20th century Norway that allows us to examine whether this correlation between industrialization and democracy is causal.
-Using novel roll-call data from the Norwegian national parliament we study whether MPs that represented more rapidly industrializing districts were more likely to vote for suffrage extensions over the 1891 to 1906 period.
-For causal identification we exploit that Norwegian districts with a greater geographical potential for hydropower generation were significantly more likely to industrialize after the nationwide introduction of hydroelectricity in 1892.
+Recent work has shown that a high share of employment in manufacturing (i.e., industrialization) is strongly correlated with democracy, even after accounting for other socioeconomic factors and two-way fixed effects.
+In this paper we exploit a unique quasi-experiment in 19th and early 20th century Norway that allows us to examine whether the correlation between industrialization and democracy is causal.
+Using novel roll-call data from the Norwegian national parliament, we study whether MPs that represented more rapidly industrializing districts were more likely to vote for suffrage extensions over the 1891 to 1906 period.
+For causal identification, we exploit that Norwegian districts with a greater geographical potential for hydropower generation were significantly more likely to industrialize after the nationwide introduction of hydroelectricity in 1892.
 Preliminary results suggest that industrialization caused democratization in Norway.

 "Is Ethnic Violence Self-Perpetuating?
-Quasi-Experimental Evidence from Hindu-Muslim Riots in India" (with Tanushree Goyal) [pdf] Under Review.
+Quasi-Experimental Evidence from Hindu-Muslim Riots in India" (with Tanushree Goyal) [pdf] Forthcoming at Journal of Conflict Resolution.

 "Does Local Leadership Lower Bias in Law Enforcement?
 Evidence from Survey Experiments with India’s Rural Politicians" (with Tanushree Goyal and Mats Ahrenshop) [pdf] Under Review.